spiresfrc9106/spiresRobot2025/README.md

 `robotpy test -- --no-header -vvv -s`

+OR to get details plus a full trace on a contrl-c:

+` robotpy test -- --no-header -vvv -s --full-trace`

 OR to run a specific test file from the '.\tests' directory:

 `robotpy test autoSequencer_test.py -- --no-header -vvv -s`